Menu

 2. Educating K-12 students, mostly outdoors (i.e. lead learning stations and small planting groups during restoration planting days).

-Learning Goal 2 – Apprentices will gain self-awareness around their personal and professional strengths to inform their aspirations.
+Learning Goal 2 – Apprentices will gain self-awareness around their personal and professional strengths to inform next steps in their careers.

-1. Apprentices extend their personal and professional networks.
+1. Apprentices will extend their personal and professional networks.

-1. Apprentices have meaningful and diverse experiences with and receive mentorship from a broad range of Point Blue staff, partners, professionals and community members.
+1. Apprentices will be introduced to a broad range of Point Blue staff, partners, and community members.

 Position Season Workflow